THE BAPTIST CATECHISM

 A. The ninth commandment requires the maintaining and promoting of truth between man and man, and of our own and our neighbor’s good name, especially in witness bearing.
 (Zech.
 8:16; Acts 25:10; Eccles.
 7:1; 3 John 12; Prov.
 14:5,25)

 Q. 84.
 What is forbidden in the ninth commandment?

 A. The ninth commandment forbids whatsoever is pre- judicial to truth, or injurious to our own, or our neighbor’s good name.
 (Eph.
 4:25; Ps.
 15:3; 2 Cor.
 8:20,21)

 Q. 85.
 Which is the tenth commandment?

-A. The tenth commandment is, “Thou shalt not covet thy neighbor’s house.
-Thou shalt not covet thy neighbor’s wife, nor his man servant, nor his maid servant, nor his ox, nor his ass, nor anything that is thy neighbor’s.”
+A. The tenth commandment is, “You shall not covet your neighbor’s house; you shall not covet your neighbor’s wife, or his male servant, or his female servant, or his ox, or his donkey, or anything that is your neighbor’s.”
 (Exodus 20:17)

 Q. 86.
 What is required in the tenth commandment?